crowdAI/crowdai-musical-genre-recognition-starter-kit/README.md

 # crowdai-musical-genre-recognition-starter-kit

 Starter kit for the [WWW2018] challenge "[Learning to Recognize Musical Genre][challenge]" hosted on CrowdAI.
+The following [overview paper][challenge_paper] summarizes our experience running a challenge with open data for musical genre recognition.
+Those notes motivate the task and the challenge design, show some statistics about the submissions, and present the results.

 [www2018]: https://www2018.thewebconf.org/program/challenges-track/
 [challenge]: https://www.crowdai.org/challenges/www-2018-challenge-learning-to-recognize-musical-genre